wooogler/choir-lll-docs/mentoring-plan-for-phd.md

 ## Which meetings do your students generally attend?
 What funding is available to attend these meetings?

-CHI,CSCW,AIED,UIST, Learning@Scale.
+CHI, CSCW, AIED, UIST, Learning@Scale.
 Generally, we provide funding to students who are first authors on publications.
 If the student doesn't have a first-author publication that year, I'll support them go to one conference of their choice that year.
 So that each student at least goes to one conference each year.

 # Time Away from Campus